red-gate/level-up-academy/networking/_labs/exercise3.md

 Try browsing http://nat-vm.local:8080 from the Host machine.
 What happens?

 This uses port forwarding.
-We use iptables on linux to configure this.
+We use iptables on Linux to configure this.
 Take a look at the rules by ssh-ing to `nat-vm.local` and run `sudo iptables -L -t nat -v -n`

 This is the output you'll see.